ubs121/flashcard/README.md

 ## TODO
+- deploy to app engine
 - use tilt motion to flip
-- add to home screen
-- offline support
+- support cards with image

 ## Known bugs